gauravfodekar/NodeJSNotes/README.md

 This approach allows you to apply different middleware functions to specific routes, providing flexibility in handling requests based on the route's requirements.

-62 #What is the purpose of passport package?
+62. # What is the purpose of passport package?
 Passport is a popular authentication middleware package for Node.js and Express applications.
 Its primary purpose is to simplify the process of adding user authentication and authorization to your web applications.
 Passport provides a flexible, modular, and easy-to-use framework for handling various authentication strategies, including local authentication, social authentication (OAuth), and more.

 Key purposes and features of the Passport package include: